Ishaan-vohra/MMBC-Project/README.md

 ### pos-optimization
 Contains a C++ based simulation to calculate fluxes and event rates at various detector locations.
-Provides more physically accurate fluxes and event rates.
+This simulation is slower, but it provides more physically accurate fluxes and event rates.